A Two-Stage Architecture for Differentially Private Kalman Filtering and LQG Control

-Consider a set of $n$ measured and privacy-sensitive signals $\{y_{i,t}\}_{0 \leq t \leq T}$, $i=1,\ldots,n$, with $y_{i,t} \in \mathbb R^{p_i}$, which could originate from $n$ distinct individuals for example.
-We assume that a model explaining this data is publicly known, and consists of a linear system with $n$ individual vector-valued independent states corresponding to the $n$ measured signals
+Consider a set of $n$ privacy-sensitive signals $\{y_{i,t}\}_{0 \leq t \leq T}$, $i=1,\ldots,n$, with $y_{i,t} \in \mathbb R^{p_i}$, collected by a data aggregator, and which could originate from $n$ distinct agents.
+Let $p = \sum_{i=1}^n p_i$.
+We assume that a mathematical model capturing known dynamic and statistical properties of these signals is publicly available, consisting of a linear system with $n$ independent (vector-valued) states associated to the $n$ measured signals